 Bibliomania is a marvelous and mystifying malady, and to me one of its myriad joys is arranging and rearranging books, being able to pluck a desired volume from the shelves without so much as a moment to ponder where it might be, and taking quiet collector’s pride in knowing you have your library shipshape and orderly.

 Jim Casada, longtime Editor-at-Large and Books Columnist for Sporting Classics, sells out-of-print sporting books and his own works as an adjunct to his literary endeavors.
-Visit his website, jimcasadaoutdoors.com, to view a number of specialized lists of books and to sign up for his free e-newsletter.
+Visit his website, jimcasadaoutdoors.com, to view a number of specialized lists of books or to sign up for his free e-newsletter.